The 5 Python Skills You Need Before You Study Machine Learning

 There's a good chance that someone told you that you need to master calculus, linear algebra, optimization theory, and several other branches of mathematics before you can study machine learning.

-You'll probably be happy to learn that math is way over rated for most machine learning beginners.
+You'll be happy to know that math is very over rated for most machine learning beginners.

-Now before the academically trained among you start sending me hate mail, let me be clear: math is important for machine learning in an academic setting.
-If you want to get a PhD in machine learning and you want to do machine learning research, sorry.
+Having said that, before the academically trained among you start sending me hate mail, let me be clear: math is important for machine learning in an academic setting.
+If you want to get a PhD in machine learning and you want to do machine learning research, then sorry.
 You need math.

 For Applied Machine Learning, Math is Overrated